 DS235 PRINCIPLES OF VASCULAR SONOGRAPHY (4.0 credits/72 clock hours) This course is an introduction to the various applications of ultrasound to the diagnosis and treatment of vascular disorders, including cerebrovascular, peripheral arterial, and peripheral venous applications.
-It begins with the anatomy and physiology of the veins and arteries, and includes pathogenesis of atherosclerosis, cerebral ischemia, and deep vein thrombosis.
+It covers anatomy and physiology of the veins and arteries, and includes pathogenesis of atherosclerosis, cerebral ischemia, and deep vein thrombosis.
 It includes hemodynamics of atherosclerotic lesions, and reduction of catheter induced pseudoaneurysms.
-This course includes an integrated, hands-on scanning component with required competency assessment.
-Prerequisites: Must be enrolled in the DMS, DPP, or DMP programs.
+This course includes a required hands-on lab with required competency assessments.
+Prerequisite: Must be enrolled in the DMS, DPP, or DMP programs.